The-Marcy-Lab-School/problem-set-x-stacks-queues/README.md

 ### Short Response Questions
 1. What is a stack? (_Be sure to use the term **LIFO** in your response._)
+    - A stack is a linear abstract data structure for storing elements in order.
+Addition and removals in a stack follow the principle of **LIFO**, i.e., the *last* element *in* is the *first* one *out*.
+This means insertions AND deletions happen at the same 'end of the line'.

 2. What is a queue? (_Be sure to use the term **FIFO** in your response._)
+    - A queue is another linear data structure where insertions happen at one, the *rear*, and deletions happen at the opposite end, the *front*.
+This ordering principle is also called **FIFO** because elements are removed in the order in which they were inserted.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.